Wincenty Dunikowski-Duniko. Current Program

 O.pl Polish Culture Portal, 2006

-“Dunikowski’s generation was the first generation in Polish art, which had to face these challenges, had to find their place in the post-artistic age.
+“Dunikowski’s generation was the first generation in Polish art, which (...) had to find their place in the post-artistic age.
 It was the generation capable of seeing art everywhere.
-“MY BEST PICTURE IS DAY.
-MY BEST ENGARVING IS NIGHT….”
-Finally, it was the first generation, which was able to establish a totally non-institutional, fully alternative system of art because it could show its art everywhere.”
+“My best picture is a day.
+My best engarving is a night...”

 “I am always changing” – Dunikowski-Duniko says.
 This is the truth hardly to be questioned.
 The artist changes himself and so does his art.
 Though, this can be expressed differently – life itself is an on-going change and Dunikowski’s art has always striven to be close to life.